scrapy/scrapy/docs/topics/request-response.rst

        :class:`TextResponse`.
     :type body: str

-    :param meta: the initial values for the :attr:`Response.meta` attribute.
-If given, the dict will be shallow copied.
-    :type meta: dict

     :param flags: is a list containing the initial values for the :attr:`Response.flags` attribute.
 If given, the list will be shallow copied.
     :type flags: list

+    :param request: the initial value of the :attr:`Response.request` attribute.
+        This represents the :class:`Request` that generated this response.
+    :type request: :class:`Request` object

     .. attribute:: Response.url